 Schools will need to communicate quickly and clearly to staff, parents, carers and learners that the new arrangements require the use of face coverings in certain circumstances.
-In addition, schools should ensure there is appropriate on-site signage to make visitors and parents/carers aware of the requirement for them to wear face coverings when entering school premises.
+In addition, schools should ensure there is appropriate on-site signage to make visitors and parents/carers aware of the requirement for them to wear face coverings when entering school premises, and to not remain on the premises/at the gates longer than necessary especially when dropping off/collecting children.